 Teaching and subject expertise

 John teaches and coordinates the first-year module, Making of Modernity.
-He also teaches modules on Fascism in the Twentieth Century and Terror, Consent and Resistance in Nazi Germany.

 John is interested in the pedagogy of history at university level.
 He jointly led, along with Dr Paul Dalton and Dr Amanda Flather (University of Essex), a research and knowledge exchange project on the challenges posed for students, teachers and academics by the transition from pre-university to university education.
 The project, Bridges to History and Employment, was supported by funding from the Higher Education Academy.